MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure.Service/New-AzureWebsite.md

 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
 To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

-The cmdlet creates a new website to run in Azure and prepares for deployment through Github.
+The cmdlet creates a new website to run in Azure and prepares for deployment through GitHub.

 ## EXAMPLES